JuliaFEM/JuliaFEM.jl/CONTRIBUTING.md

 Only pull requests to src folder
 --------------------------------
 See [issue #29](https://github.com/JuliaFEM/JuliaFEM.jl/issues/29).
 This ensures peer review check for contributors and hopefully will decrease the number of merge conflicts.
+Before making the pull request runn all test: either type `julia> Pkg.test("JuliaFEM")` at REPL or `julia test/runtests.jl` at command line.

 New technology should be introduced through notebooks
 -----------------------------------------------------